Notes to the Statement of Income and Expenses

 Appropriation of the Result

-On May 17 2019, the Supervisory Board of Stichting War Child discussed the annual report and the financial statements 2018.
+On May 28, 2020, the Supervisory Board of Stichting War Child discussed the annual report and the financial statements 2019.
 In accordance with article 8.1.a of the articles of association of War Child, the Supervisory Board adopted the annual report and the annual accounts of War Child, including the proposed appropriation of the surplus.
-The members of the Supervisory Board as per 17 May 2019 are Peter Bakker (President), Willemijn Verloop (Vice-President), Rob Theunissen (Treasurer), Raymond Cloosterman, Edith Kroese and Arjan Hehenkamp.
+The members of the Supervisory Board as per 28 May 2020 are Peter Bakker (President), Hans van den Noorda, Willemijn Verloop (Vice-President), Rob Theunissen (Treasurer), Raymond Cloosterman, Edith Kroese, Arjan Hehenkamp and Stef Oud.

 The articles of association provide guidance about the appropriation of the surplus in stating that the foundation shall not keep more reserves than reasonably necessary for its continuity, as determined by the Managing Director.
 Art.
 3.4: "De stichting houdt niet meer vermogen aan dan naar het oordeel van de directie redelijkerwijs nodig is om de continuïteit van haar werkzaamheden ten behoeve van haar doelstelling te waarborgen."